Star Wars Is Officially Remaking Its Lowest-Rated Disney+ Series

 Lucasfilm

-Dave Filoni told the creative team behind Shadow Lord that they needed to improve every aspect of their work in comparison to previous animated projects, and they completely succeeded.
-Season 1 proved that Star Wars animation is just as good, if not better than live-action, and if Season 2 continues to be a character study for not only Maul, but Devon Izara as well, it could go down as the greatest Star Wars project of all time.
+Dave Filoni told the creative team behind Shadow Lord that it needed to improve every aspect of its work compared to previous animated projects, and it succeeded.
+Season 1 proved that Star Wars animation is just as good, if not better than live-action.
+If Season 2 continues to be a character study for not only Maul, but Devon Izara as well, it could go down as the greatest Star Wars project of all time.

 Ahsoka Season 2